 To search for a movie: tap in the search box and type, the list will show the closest match at the top of the list.

 Filter the Videos list: by selecting a genre and clicking Show Genre.
-The example below shows the Videos list with just the Animated genre showing.
+The example below shows the Videos list with just the Disney genre showing.
 To cancel the genre filter: click the little garbage can.

 This tab contains the list of videos you have